rohanhreddy/SimpleCalculator-CSProject/README.md

 Maybe.
 I'm not too sure about this as I have plans to work on other projects at the moment.

-#### How do I reach out if I have any questions or want to contact you?
+#### How do I reach out if I have any questions or want to report bugs/contact you?

 Feel free to reach out to me through my email: woofers_garnets0h[at]icloud[dot]com